auth0/docs/articles/quickstart/backend/java-spring-security5/01-authorization.md

 <%= include('../_includes/_api_endpoints') %>

-To configure the application as a Resource Server and validate the JWTs, create a class that will register a [SecurityFilterChain](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/web/SecurityFilterChain.html), an instance of `SecurityFilterChain`, and add the `@Configuration` annotation.
+To configure the application as a Resource Server and validate the JWTs, create a class that will register a <a href="https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/web/SecurityFilterChain.html" target="_blank" rel="noreferrer">SecurityFilterChain</a>, an instance of `SecurityFilterChain`, and add the `@Configuration` annotation.

 The example below shows how to secure API methods using the `HttpSecurity` object provided in the `filterChain()` method of the `SecurityConfig` class.
 Route matchers are used to restrict access based on the level of authorization required: